 Topic Area 6 – OPMGMT11

 19. To reduce traffic congestion and parking problem, the National Park Service is considering several management options which may lead to limiting number of vehicles in the park.
-Please level of support to each of the following management options
+Please indicate your level of support to each of the following management options.